How to Save $10000 in a Year - BF Blog

 Dave Ramsey’s National Study of Millionaires:

-- Eight out of 10 millionaires invested in their company’s 401(k) plan.
+• Eight out of 10 millionaires invested in their company’s 401(k) plan.

-- The top five careers for millionaires include engineer, accountant, teacher, management, and attorney.
+• The top five careers for millionaires include engineer, accountant, teacher, management, and attorney.

-- 79% of millionaires did not receive any inheritance at all from their parents or other family members.
+• 79% of millionaires did not receive any inheritance at all from their parents or other family members.

-Starting with your first $10000 building on to reaching $100000.
+Starting with your first $10000 and building on to reaching $100000.
 Then push for $250000.
 Proceed to $500000, then $750000 until you finally reach $1000000.
 You can reach this goal with a combination of savings and investments.
 Start with a high-yield savings account and a retirement fund.
 Either an IRA or 401k (from your job) or both.
 These are the low-hanging fruits of building wealth.
 Besides, most companies offer a matching percentage of 3 or more.
 Don’t leave free money on the table.
 The trick is to be consistent and think of this as a marathon, not a sprint.
-You are in this for at least 30 years.
+You have been in this for at least 30 years.
 Therefore, this is how to become a Millionaire.
 No magic here.

 The average salary for most millionaires is $70000 to $80000 which is about $37/hour.
 Even if you are not currently making this amount you can still become a millionaire by investing in your 20s until you are ready to retire.
 However, it is never too late to become a millionaire.
 You just may have to save a little more if you are in your 30s or 40s.